sarahciston/codingcare/posts/guide.md

 {:toc}

->>ADRIENNE MARIE BROWN says: “Any meeting or gathering is a place to practice the future together in the most tangible ways”
+>"Any meeting or gathering is a place to practice the future together in the most tangible ways."
+>>– adrienne maree brown

 ## 0. welcome